jujumiago/Human-Digital-Intelligence-Organisms-HDIOC/README.md

 # HDIOC - Human–Digital Intelligence Organisms

-A framework where intelligence is modeled as a living organism that continuously evolves through perception, memory, adaptation, and behavior.
+A framework where intelligence is modeled as living organisms that continuously evolve through perception, memory, adaptation, behavior, and interaction.

-HDIOC treats AI not as a tool, but as a self-evolving cognitive organism.
+HDIOC treats AI not as a tool, but as a self-evolving cognitive organism within an ecosystem of intelligence.

-## 🔁 HDI Life Cycle Loop
-Perception → Interpretation → Memory Update → State Evolution → Action → Reflection

-## A Civilizational Framework for the Next Evolution of Humanity

 ---